 Rapid City, SD

-Banner was selected by the City of Rapid City to provide professional engineering and surveying services for a major expansion of the municipal water distribution system located east of the current city limits, near the Rapid City Regional Airport.
+Banner was selected by the City of Rapid City to provide professional engineering and surveying services for a major expansion of the municipal water distribution system located east of the current city limits near the Rapid City Regional Airport.
 The upgrades provided clean drinking water to existing public systems with repeated EPA drinking water violations, and offered service to adjacent residences that had been on public or private well systems.
-The City also anticipates being able to serve new demands from future growth needs with these improvements, including providing clean drinking water to the Rapid City Water Reclamation Facility.View Project
+The City also anticipates serving new demands from future growth needs with these improvements, including providing clean drinking water to the Rapid City Water Reclamation Facility.View Project

 Lewis & Clark Regional Water System Tea Reservoirs & Pump Station

-The Tea Pump Station delivers water into two 36” diameter pipelines - one 36” pipeline is routed to the north to deliver water to the west side of Sioux Falls and other member systems.
-The second 36” pipeline extends to the east to deliver water to the south side of Sioux Falls and other member systems located near Sioux Falls and into the 85th Street Tower.
-The 85th Street Tower is a 3 million gallon elevated water tower.
+The Tea Pump Station delivers water into two 36”-diameter pipelines.
+One 36”-diameter pipeline is routed to the north to deliver water to the west side of Sioux Falls and other member systems, while the second 36”-diameter pipeline extends to the east to deliver water to the south side of Sioux Falls and other member systems located near Sioux Falls and into the 85th Street Tower.
+The 85th Street Tower is a 3-million gallon elevated water tower.
 Water flows through the 85th Street Tower to the pipeline that extends eastward into Iowa and Minnesota.

-Two 7.5 million gallon prestressed concrete reservoirs with a height to overflow of 48 feet were constructed at the site.
+Two 7.5-million gallon prestressed concrete reservoirs with a height to overflow of 48' were constructed at the site.
 Space was reserved for a third reservoir that could be added in the future.
-The reservoir contract included a significant length of large diameter piping (36" and 54" pipe) and a reservoir mixing system.
+The reservoir contract included a significant length of large-diameter (36" and 54") piping and a reservoir mixing system.
 A main line booster pump station was also constructed on the site.
-The pump station included 8 - 4,700 gpm (350 hp) high service vertical turbine pump, VFDs, surge tank, piping, valves, chemical feed systems and controls.View Project
+The pump station included eight 4,700 gallons per minute (350 hp) high-service vertical turbine pump, variable frequency drives, surge tank, piping, valves, chemical feed systems, and controls.View Project

-The Big Sioux Community Water System, Inc is a public water system serving small communities and rural residents of Moody and Lake Counties in South Dakota.
+The Big Sioux Community Water System, Inc. is a public water system serving small communities and rural residents of Moody and Lake Counties in South Dakota.
 The system has been delivering water since 1972, with the Brant Water Treatment Plant in operation from 1986 to 1998 and the present lime softening Egan Water Treatment Plant in operation since 1994.
-Due to increased water demands caused by a population increase in the recreational lake areas during the summer months and that demand being on the perimeter of Big Sioux’s existing distribution system, the System decided to build a new supplemental water treatment facility.
+To meet increased water demand at the recreational lake areas—which were on the perimeter of Big Sioux's existing distribution system—during the summer months, Big Sioux decided to build a new supplemental water treatment facility.
 The new plant is located on the old Brant Water Treatment Plant site, in the vicinity of Brant Lake and Lake Madison.
-The new water treatment plant allows Big Sioux Community Water to supplement their existing water treatment plant with an additional 300 gallons per minute of water with similar water quality characteristics.
+The new water treatment plant allows Big Sioux Community Water to supplement their existing water treatment plant with an additional 300 gallons per minute (GPM) of water with similar water quality characteristics.
 The new Brant Lake Water Treatment Plant operates by pumping raw water from the Long Lake Well Field to one of three pressure filters located within the new facility.
 Chlorine is added to the raw water prior to the filters for iron and manganese oxidation and for media regeneration.
 As the water exits the filters, a portion of it is sent to the nanofiltration unit for further treatment and hardness removal.
 After the water is filtered through the membranes, it is blended with water treated through filtration alone, chlorinated and delivered to the ground storage reservoir.
-The high service pumps then pump water from the ground storage reservoir and into the distribution system.View Project
+The high-service pumps then pump water from the ground storage reservoir and into the distribution system.View Project

 Oacoma Water System Pump Station